Compassion Focused Counsellor/Psychotherapist

 Training, qualifications & experience

-As a registered member of the BACP, I work ethically within the standards of the Professional body as a competent private practice counsellor continuing clinical supervision and professional development attending courses, workshops, events and research.
+As a registered and accredited member of the BACP, I work ethically within the standards of the Professional body as a competent private practice counsellor continuing clinical supervision and professional development attending courses, workshops, events and research.
 I was awarded a level of Distinction completing my Higher Professional Diploma in Counselling.

-Many of my referals come from word of mouth through my previous clients, other colleagues a few GP's and some EAP organisations.
+Many of my referrals come from word of mouth through my previous clients, other colleagues a few GP's and some EAP organisations.

 You may experience a sense of anxious or overwhelming feelings as you release deep emotions during the counselling process as you find your way of improving your mental health and well-being.
 I am here to support you through this process with empathy, encouragement, compassion and acceptance!